Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Numerical results

 \section{Numerical results}

-The performance of the multi-level solver for estimation and prediction formed from random datasets in high dimensions is tested.
-The results show that the computational burden is significantly reduced.
+The performance of the multilevel solver for estimation and prediction formed from random datasets is tested.
+The results show that the computational burden is significantly reduced while retaining good accuracy.
 In particular, it is possible to now solve ill-conditioned problems efficiently.
-The implementation of the code is done with a combination of MATLAB and C++ packages:
+The experimental setup is described in Section \ref{experimental}.